Daniel-van-Dijk/sentence-representations-with-NLI-from-scratch/README.md

 ## code structure

-Src/ contains four import files for training and evaluating the models:
+Src/ contains the following files for training and evaluating the models:
 1. preprocess.py: contains all code for preprocessing and creating the datasets.
 Train.py and eval.py import functions from here
 2. train.py: for training the models with NLI
 3. eval.py: for evaluating the models